dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 ## Case study: Client X

-We improved performance, that's nice.
+* We improved performance, that's nice

-Also:

 * We know more about the crazy things the site is doing
 * Better understanding of future performance problems
   * Eg: Cookies and varnish
-* We learned how to use _Copy as cURL_ with Blackfire!

 --end--